Shopify/slate/docs/commands/index.md

 slate watch [--options]
 ```

-Sets up the watchers for all theme assets and deploys the compiled versions to your shop.
+Set up the watchers for all theme assets and deploy the compiled versions to your specified environment (default is `development`).

 ##### Options
 ```